General Convention Special Program

 Following an eye-opening tour of Harlem with African American activists, Presiding Bishop John Hines pushed through the regularly convened General Convention of 1967 a “Special Program” (GCSP).
 The program was intended to respond to the poverty and injustice of the American ghetto.
 Executive Council redirected the Church’s funds to community organizations and grassroots efforts aimed at the urban underclass throughout the United States.

-The GCSP represented an enormous break with the status quo and past leaders – black and white.
+The GCSP represented an enormous break with the status quo and past leaders – Black and white.
 Its potential for change was so important to Bishop Hines that at the 1967 Convention, Hines planned for a special Convention to continue and monitor the progress of the GCSP.
 The General Convention of 1967 also requested that the Special General Convention include additional delegates to ensure that youth, women, and minority groups be represented.
 Recognizing an opportunity to alter power relationships and representation, the women of the Church, notably through a realized pledge of three million dollars raised by the venerable United Thank Offering, were the earliest to respond favorably to Hines’ expanded concept of the Church’s “domestic mission”.
 [Sources]